joannaxju/joannaxju/README.md

 ## 🔭 What I'm Building Toward

-I'm interested in computer architecture, embedded systems, and digital hardware, especially where hardware and software come together to improve performance.
+I'm interested in how processor architecture and hardware/software design can improve performance across different computational workloads.

-After designing a custom 8-bit RISC processor, I'm working toward more advanced processor architectures while expanding my experience with real-time embedded systems and high-performance computing.
+After designing a custom 8-bit RISC processor, I'm working toward more advanced processor architectures while expanding my experience with **real-time embedded systems and high-performance computing**.

-During the 2026–27 school year, I'm looking to build a stronger foundation in algorithms, parallel computing, computer graphics, and machine learning to better understand how different computational workloads shape architectural decisions.
+During the 2026–27 school year, I'm building a stronger foundation in **algorithms, parallel computing, computer graphics, and machine learning** to better understand how different workloads influence architectural design decisions.

-Long term, I want to explore general-purpose, parallel, and specialized architectures for applications ranging from embedded and real-time systems to graphics, AI, and high-performance computing.
+Long term, I want to explore **general-purpose, parallel, and specialized architectures** for applications spanning embedded and real-time systems, graphics, AI, and high-performance computing.

 ## 🔗 Links